 Then, it’s time to play!
 This DIY play dough was super soft and stretchy, and I loved that you could see little bits of dandelion in it.

-I also loved that the play dough was naturally dyed and didn’t require any food colouring.
-This makes it great for kids who are allergic to yellow food dye, or simply for families who would rather use more natural means to colour their sensory activities.
+I also loved that the play dough was naturally dyed and didn’t require any food coloring.
+This makes it great for kids who are allergic to yellow food dye, or simply for families who would rather use more natural means to color their sensory activities.

 How to Store Dandelion Play Dough